The Institute of Greece, Rome and the Classical Tradition

 Vice-Presidents: Professor Mary Beard FBA; Professor P.E.
 Easterling FBA; Dr Ian Jenkins OBE FSA; Dr Peter Jones MBE; Professor David Konstan; Sir Michael Llewellyn Smith KCVO CMG; Professor Martha C. Nussbaum FBA; Mr George C. Rodopoulos; Professor Salvatore Settis; The Rt Hon Lord Waldegrave of North Hill; Professor Marina Warner FBA FRSL; Professor P.M.
 Warren FBA FSA.

 P.M.
-Warren Visiting Professors Dr Constantinos Paschalidis and Dr Constance von Rüden; former Visiting Professors
+Warren Visiting Fellows Dr Giorgia Baldacci and Dr Maria Relaki; former Visiting Professors/Fellows

 A.G.
 Leventis Fellow in Greek Studies

 Dr Folit-Weinberg completed a BA at Brown University, and subsequently read for an MA at the University of Bristol.
 He completed his MPhil and PhD at the University of Cambridge, and joined the University of Bristol in September 2019.